By: Nate Peacock IV

 3) The second technique that can help you out during the spring is fast reaction strikes.

 This is leaning more towards the cruising bass that are looking for food along shallow flats, ledges, etc.

-These bass are looking for most likely moving baitfish in schools and crawfish depending on where you are at in the country.
+These bass are looking for most likely moving baitfish in schools and crawfish depending on where you are in the country.

 This is where fishing swim jigs in the spring come in beautifully.
-Most fish will be shallower to try to keep warmer throughout the day so focus on shallow flats, little drop offs, and ledges where the bass are concentrated.
+Most fish will be shallower to try to keep warmer throughout the day so focus on shallow flats, little drop-offs, and ledges where the bass are concentrated.

 4) When you do eventually find the right location, presentation is key.